-External and Internal Audit Plans for 2019-20 were agreed with management and endorsed by the AAB.
+External and Internal Audit Plans for 2020-21 were agreed with management and endorsed by the AAB.

-During 2019-20 the AAB received reports in relation to Internal Audit, External Audit, Risk Management and Internal Control.
+During the year the AAB received reports in relation to Internal Audit, External Audit, Risk Management and Internal Control.
 The core business programme considered by the AAB included: